-- till this day I have not been provided the information as to why the 2 arm swing is not in the program, I understand why it’s not, but if you’re going to expect me to know something, you would think you’d cover it in your material.
+- Till this day I have not been provided the information as to why the 2 arm swing is not in the program, I understand why it’s not, but if you’re going to expect me to know something, you would think you’d cover it in your material.

-- you’re offering me something that is going to surpass anything else offered in the kettlebell industry, but what?
+- You’re offering me something that is going to surpass anything else offered in the kettlebell industry, but what?
 You’ve only provided me six point of racking in 58 words.
 I’ve written a free article that covers more information about racking than these 58 words, how is that going to surpass anything else offered in the kettlebell industry?

-- you cover nothing on the double dip, nothing, but again that and the six point of racking is what I’m supposed to understand
+- You cover nothing on the double dip, nothing, but again that and the six point of racking is what I’m supposed to understand.

 Page seven out of thirteen, I see something interesting “Focus on Swing”, thanks, that’s great stuff.
 Lets focus on swing with the 11 points on the swing you provide in a total of just over 100 words, only telling me ‘sort of’ what to do, not why to do it.
-I’ve written one thousands words on just the foundation of the kettlebell training swing, the hip hinge, how can you, the company that has sold me something that is going to surpass anything else offered in the kettlebell industry cover something so important in 11 dot points with just over 100 words?
+I’ve written one thousands words on just the foundation of the conventional kettlebell training swing, the hip hinge, how can you, the company that has sold me something that is going to surpass anything else offered in the kettlebell industry, cover something so important in 11 dot points with just over 100 words?

 Page seven, what does this even mean as one of the coaching cues for the swing?
 “Hook grip introduced”, I know what a hook grip is, as again, I have written an 30+ page ebook on grips.
 Yes I’m taking the opportunity to push my free ebook out, because you failed to cover it in an expensive PROFESSIONAL course other than with “Hook grip introduced”.